kitten/fluorine/docs/api/Dispatcher.md

   signature is `function (state, action)`, where state is the previous state of your store.

 1. `init`: The initial value of the store.
-This is useful if you're cached a previous state somewhere and want to restore it.
+This is useful if you've cached a previous state somewhere and want to restore it.
 By default the initial state is `undefined`.